jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] Searching for 3
     - [x] ~~Renaming 2.0 to 2.~~ > May make less searchable.
     - [x] 🏷 Renaming experiment 3 to experiment 3.0
-- [x] Repeating some of root README in spec README
 - [x] 🐇 Replacing "will" with "might".
+- [x] 🍦 Replacing "must" with "might" or "may".

 #### 2021-04-07 Done Content Reorganization